 About Alberta Aerospace and Technology Centre

 Alberta Aerospace and Technology Centre (AATC) which formed in June 2015, is the result of a partnership between Edmonton International Airport, Canadian North, Canadian Helicopters, Edmonton Economic Development Corporation (EEDC) and the Government of Alberta to build a cluster of activity in aerospace and technology at EIA.
-To date, over 37 companies are now part of the centre.

 Current projects include: